LibRapid/LibRapidRust/readme.md

 Why X?
 Why Y?
 -----

 Sometimes I have to yank a version.
-To stay updated, please consider joining our Discord! https://discord.gg/cGxTFTgCAC
+To stay updated and to chat with us, please consider joining our Discord! https://discord.gg/cGxTFTgCAC

 Contributing
 -----